 E. Trees planted too close to the lines will always be misshapen by unavoidable pruning of limbs to prevent interference with power lines.

-The following integrated vegetation management projects are currently scheduled for 2020.
+The following integrated vegetation management projects are tentatively scheduled for 2021.
 Please use caution if near these areas.
 Clearing involves the mechanical and manual cutting, trimming and mowing of vegetation.
 Herbicide application is used to control the growth of unwanted plants.
 We thank you for your cooperation while we continue to maintain our electric system.

 Missouri legislators passed revised statute 537.340 on August 28, 2009.
 This statute allows electric suppliers the authority to maintain power line right-of-way by trimming, removing and controlling trees and other vegetation within 15 feet of either side of the centerline of electric lines.
 All potentially energized at or below 34.5 kilovolts, will be removed per the statute.
 While the bill authorizes a 60 foot removal area, WRVEC chooses to restrain cutting whenever possible to 30 feet.
 The bill, Senate Bill No. 958, Section 537.340, can be read in its entirety here.